VarunS2002/Python-Tic-Tac-Toe/README.md

 ### [Downloads](https://github.com/VarunS2002/Python-Tic-Tac-Toe/releases)

-This is a fully fledged 2 player tic-tac-toe game written in Python using Tkinter GUI
+This is a fully fledged 2 or 1 player tic-tac-toe game written in Python using Tkinter GUI

 ## Usage: